-The majestic, craggy profile of the Langdale Pikes are some of the most recognisable peaks in the Lake District.
-While not boasting any records, their distinctive rugged slopes and rocky summits dominate the north side of Great Langdale; one of the most dramatic valleys in the area.
+The Langdale Pikes are some of the most recognisable peaks in the Lake District.
+While not boasting any records, their distinctive steep slopes and knobbly summits are the backdrop to some of the best views in the Lakes.

 Ascend the summits on a great hike or take a nerve-testing scramble up steep rocky facades.
 Swim in a lake under towering peaks or slide down rocky waterfalls sunk in deep ravines.
 Soak up the views with a pint in a traditional hiker’s pub or take sunrise photos overlooking one of the most beautiful tarns in the Lake District.